Beastslash/roblox-dialogue-maker/README.md

 ## Features
 * Responsive dialogue editor
-* NPC dialogue triggers (clicking and proximity regions)
+* Trigger dialogue with proximity regions and ClickDetectors
-* Conditional dialogue
+* Prioritize your dialogue with conditions
-* Asynchronous and synchronous functions can be ran before and after dialogue starts
+* Run synchronous and synchronous functions before and after dialogue starts
-* Dialogue timeouts
+* Impose dialogue timeouts
+* Embed variables that are customizable throughout the conversation

 ## Where can I get it?
 You can either get the version Beastslash updates at the Roblox Library or you can build your own version by using the scripts in this repository.